GHOST-Aram/api-testing/ts-jest.md

 npm i -D @tsconfig/node20
 ```

-Create `tsconfig.json` file and paste the following configs.
+Create a `tsconfig.json` file and paste the following configs.

 ```
 {